 While peering through a telescope in the dead of winter has its place, there’s a simpler (and warmer) way to see the cosmos.
 Thanks to Stellarium, anyone can stargaze from the comfort of a computer desk.
-Set your coordinates to view a photo-realistic sky—the same sky you’d see with the naked eye, binoculars or a telescope—including constellations, planets and nebulas, as well as landscapes and atmospheres.
+Set your coordinates to view a photo-realistic sky—the same sky you’d see with the naked eye, binoculars or a telescope—including constellations, planets and nebulas, and landscapes and atmospheres.
 You can even travel into the future.
-Adding to its star-quality, the program features a full spectrum of visual effects, such as constellation art and planet tips.
+Adding to its star-quality, the program features a full spectrum of visual effects such as constellation art and planet tips.
 Just follow the guidelines and go!